‘Zip-a-Dee-Doo-Dah’ song removed from Disneyland parade

 Disneyland officials confirmed to the Los Angeles Times that the song was removed from the setlist and replaced with a song from the 1953 feature “Peter Pan.”

 The “Zip-a-Dee-Doo-Dah” song and characters from the “Song of the South” film are also heavily featured on the Splash Mountain ride at Disneyland.
-In 2020, Disney announced plans to re-theme the famed ride into a “Princess and the Frog” attraction titled “Tiana’s Bayou Adventure” amid a racial reckoning across the U.S.
+In 2020, Disney announced plans to re-theme the famed ride into a “Princess and the Frog” attraction titled “Tiana’s Bayou Adventure” following backlash and civil unrest in the wake of the killing of George Floyd.

-The new version of the ride is expected to open in late 2024 at the U.S. Disney parks.
-The Walt Disney World Resort closed its version of Splash Mountain on Jan.
-23; however, Disneyland has yet to announce any closure date for its version of the ride.
+The re-imagined ride is expected to open in late 2024 at the U.S. Disney parks.
+The Walt Disney World Resort has already closed its version of Splash Mountain; Disneyland has yet to announce any closure date for its version of the ride.